Ad882/Smart-CO-monitoring/README.md

 # Smart CO monitoring

 ### The aim of the project was to create an IoT telemetry and control system.
-I decided to find a solution to monitor the carbon monoxide level in factories.
+I decided to work on a solution to monitor the carbon monoxide level in factories.

 ### On this document the implementation and the details of the codes are not explained.
 For more information about the choices and the code please refer to the following document:  [Documentation.pdf](Documentation.pdf).